Liverpool great Gerrard calls time on career | theSundaily

 "I am proud to have played over 700 games for Liverpool, many of which as captain, and to have played my part in helping the club to bring major honours back to Anfield, none more so than that famous night in Istanbul.

-"At an international level, I feel privileged to have won 114 England caps and to have had the honour of captaining my country.
-I will always look back with great pride at every time I pulled on the England shirt."
+"At an international level, I feel privileged to have won 114 England caps and to have had the honour of captaining my country."

-Gerrard has been linked with a coaching role at Liverpool, as well as Celtic and Newcastle United, where former Liverpool managers Brendan Rodgers and Rafael Benitez respectively work.
+"The door is always open for him," Klopp told a press conference.

-"If he wants to return, it's an open door," the German told a press conference.
-"We want to help him."
+"If he wants to make a different career to his former career then we want to help him."

-Gerrard, who is reported to have turned down an approach from English third-tier side Milton Keynes Dons, said he would take his time before announcing his next move.
+Gerrard, who has confirmed he turned down an approach from English third-tier side Milton Keynes Dons, said he would take his time before announcing his next move.

 "I am excited about the future and feel I still have a lot to offer the game, in whatever capacity that may be," he said.